igor-kozhevnikov/fluent/README.md

 ## Examples

-You can see an [example](https://github.com/igor-kozhevnikov/fluent/blob/1.x/src/Examples/User.php) of the User class.
+You can see [examples](https://github.com/igor-kozhevnikov/fluent/blob/1.x/src/Examples) of classes.

 ### Fluent method